toolleeo/awesome-cli-apps-in-a-csv/README.md

 Generate or display animated graphics and effects.

+* [animatrix](https://gitlab.com/christosangel/animatrix) - C program that will create some basic animation of ascii-art loaded from a txt file, while rendering the matrix effect in the terminal window.
 * [ascii-matrix](https://gitlab.com/christosangel/ascii-matrix) - This script written in the C language, will render the matrix effect in the terminal, while rendering ASCII art loaded from a txt file, at the center of the terminal window.
 * [ascii-movie](https://github.com/gabe565/ascii-movie) - Allows to play the ASCII art Star War movie locally or it can open a connection to play it over SSH or telnet.
 * [asciicquarium](http://www.robobunny.com/projects/asciiquarium/html/) - Enjoy the mysteries of the sea from the safety of your own terminal!
 * [bb](https://github.com/stroucki/bb) - The portable BB demo of AAlib, with fixes for vax etc.
 * [Binary Clock](https://github.com/tom-on-the-internet/binary-clock) - Displays a clock where numbers are represented with blue and gray dots with binary encoding.
+* [c-pipes](https://gitlab.com/christosangel/c-pipes) - Program written in the C language that will render random coloured zigzag lines in the terminal, while the font, speed, density and number of lines are fully costumizable.
+Each line stops once it reaches the edge of the window, only for a new line to begin.
+* [c-squares](https://gitlab.com/christosangel/c-squares) - Program written in C that will render random coloured rectangulars in the terminal, while the font, speed, density, color, ratio and number of the shapes drawn are fully costumizable.
 * [cbonsai](https://gitlab.com/jallbrit/cbonsai) - A bonsai tree generator, written in C using ncurses.
 It intelligently creates, colors, and positions a bonsai tree.
 * [ccube](https://github.com/hamza512b/ccube) - Rotating 3d cube in terminal; written in C.
+* [chaftrix](https://gitlab.com/christosangel/chaftrix) - C program that will render the matrix effect in the terminal window in the background, while rendering an image in the foreground, allowing animation of this image in one or two dimensions.
 * [cli-fireplace](https://github.com/dolsup/cli-fireplace) - Shows digital fireplace.
 * [cli-mandelbrot](https://github.com/danyshaanan/cli-mandelbrot) - A CLI for traversing the Mandelbrot fractal.
 * [cmatrix](http://www.asty.org/cmatrix/) - ncurses program that display the scrolling lines found in the movie `The matrix`.